Catster logo

 4. Low and facing sideways

 Don’t be surprised if your cat runs off to hide under the bed or in a space where they feel safe.
-As long as they’re not otherwise unwell, it’s best to leave them to their own devices until they decide to come out from their hiding spot — probably around the time that you get their next meal ready!
+As long as they’re not otherwise unwell, it’s best to leave them to their own devices until they decide to leave their hiding spot — probably around when you get their next meal ready!

 5. Low and laid flat